Cherry-Ko-20/Data_Projects_TripleTen/Gold_Recovery_Prediction_and_Analysis/README.md

 # Project Goal

-The primary focus of the project was on predicting gold recovery rates using advanced data science techniques.
-This involved extensive data preprocessing, feature engineering, and the application of machine learning algorithms to develop a predictive model.
+This project focuses on predicting the gold recovery process in a mining industry context.
+The goal is to develop a predictive Machine Learning model that estimates the efficiency of the gold recovery process at different stages and provides insights into the concentrations of various metals.

 # Project Description